OpenWIS/openwis-tutorials/OWT-5/README.md

 ## 1. General Notes
-This tutorial consists an introduction to web application deployment in Karaf.
-Based on a refactored version of OWT-4, where a web application bundle development and deployment are been explained.
+This tutorial is an introduction on how to deploy a web application in Karaf and is based on a refactored version of OWT-4, in which the development and the deployment of a web application bundle were explained.

 This tutorial will demonstrate the following:
 1. A single-page web application
 2. A mechanism which will consume the service(s) defined in OWT-4, by using jQuery.